 The Yankee Clipper and The Voice in happier times.

-* His 1959 hit "High Hopes" was adapted into a campaign jingle for his friend John F. Kennedy (at whose Inaugural Ball he sang), and later sung by Philadelphia Phillies broadcaster Harry Kalas at the team's victory celebration after clinching the 1993 National League Eastern Division title.
+* Frank's 1959 hit "High Hopes" was adapted into a campaign jingle for his friend John F. Kennedy (at whose Inaugural Ball he sang), and later sung by Philadelphia Phillies broadcaster Harry Kalas at the team's victory celebration after clinching the 1993 National League Eastern Division title.
 Harry's version is now played after every Phillies win at Citizens Bank Park.

 The Steelers won the game, and then Harris was the beneficiary of the "Immaculate Reception" play in the 1st round of the Playoffs, before they fell to the undefeated Miami Dolphins in the AFC Championship Game.
+They would, however, go on to win 4 Super Bowls in the decade.

 * On his 1973 album Ol' Blue Eyes Is Back, he recorded Joe Raposo's lament for Ebbets Field, "There Used to Be a Ballpark."